Introduction to IQ

-The term "IQ" was coined by the psychologist William Stern for the German term Intelligenzquotient in 1912.
+The term 'IQ' was coined in 1912 by the psychologist William Stern in relation to the German term Intelligenzquotient.
 At that time, IQ was represented as a ratio of mental age to chronological age x 100.
-So, if an individual of 10 years of age has a mental age of 10, the IQ will be 100.
-However, if the mental age is greater than the chronological age, eg, 12 rather than 10, the IQ will be 120.
-Similarly, if a mental age is lower than the chronological age, the IQ will be lower than 100.
+So, if an individual of 10 years of age had a mental age of 10, their IQ would be 100.
+However, if their mental age was greater than their chronological age (e.g., 12 rather than 10), their IQ would be 120.
+Similarly, if their mental age was lower than their chronological age, their IQ would be lower than 100.

-Subsequently, a more accurate approach was proposed by William Stern, who suggested that instead of subtracting real age from the age estimated from test performance, the latter (termed as ‘mental age') should be divided by the former.
-Hence the famous 'intelligence quotient' or IQ was born and defined as (mental age) / (chronological age).
-It indeed turned out that such a calculation is more in line with other estimates of mental performance.
-For instance, an 8-year old performing on the level of a 6-year old arrives at the same estimate under Binet’s system as a 6-year old performing on the level of a 4-year old.
-Yet in Stern’s system the 6-year old gets a lower score as 4/6 < 6/8.
-Experience shows that when they both turn 10, the now 8-year old is more likely to outperform the now 6-year old in cognitive tasks, hence Stern’s method proved to be more valid.
+Subsequently, a more accurate approach was proposed by William Stern, who suggested that instead of subtracting real age from the age estimated from test performance, the latter (termed 'mental age') should be divided by the former.
+Hence the famous 'intelligence quotient' or 'IQ' was born and defined as (mental age) / (chronological age).
+It indeed turned out that such a calculation was more in line with other estimates of mental performance.
+For instance, an 8-year-old performing on the level of a 6-year-old would arrive at the same estimate under Binet’s system as a 6-year-old performing on the level of a 4-year-old.
+Yet, in Stern’s system, the 6-year-old would get a lower score as 4/6 < 6/8.
+Experience shows that when they both turn 10, the now 8-year-old is more likely to outperform the now 6-year-old in cognitive tasks; hence Stern’s method proved to be more valid.

-It was the US where IQ testing became a real success story after Lewis Terman revised Binet’s test, created a much more appropriate norm than the original, and published it as the Stanford-Binet test.
-He was also keen to multiply the result with 100, so the final equation for is IQ is (mental age) / (chronological age) X 100.
-Indeed, a 130 IQ sounds much sexier than 1.3.
+It was in the US where IQ testing became a real success story after Lewis Terman revised Binet’s test, creating a much more appropriate norm than the original, and he published it as the Stanford-Binet test (Terman was a psychologist at Stanford University).
+He was also keen to multiply the result by 100, so the final equation for IQ is (mental age) / (chronological age) X 100.
+Indeed, an IQ of 130 sounds much cooler than an IQ of 1.3.

 This method, however, only works well in children.
-If a child’s parents are told that their 6-year old already has the mental capabilities of an average 9-year old and therefore her IQ is 150 they will over the Moon.
-But if the child’s grandfather is told that even though he is only 60 his cognitive abilities are on par with an average 90-year old he might not take it as a compliment.
-Obviously, the quotient only works as long as Binet’s original criterion is functional, i.e. as long as older age in general means better abilities.
+If a child’s parents were told that their 6-year-old already had the mental capabilities of an average 9-year-old and, therefore, his or her IQ was 150, they would be over the moon.
+But if the child’s grandfather was told that even though he was only 60, his cognitive abilities were on a par with the average 90-year-old, he might not take it as a compliment.
+Obviously, the quotient only works as long as Binet’s original criterion is functional; i.e., as long as older age in general means better abilities.
 In other words, the method is inappropriate when mental development does not take place any more.